day8/re-frame/docs/clojurescript.md

 | `#!clj '(1 1)`          | `#!clj (1 1)`          | No function call happens.<br>That leading quote character says to ***not*** evaluate the list as<br>a function call and to instead just let the list evaluate to itself<br>(as most other data literals do).  |
 | `#!clj (list 1 1)`      | `#!clj (1 1)`          | The builtin function, bound to the symbol`#!clj list`, will make<br>a list from its actual arguments  |

-Exercises:
+Let's start evaluating, live.
+Type into the following editor.
+Click Ctrl-click to evaluate.
+Possible experiments:

   - is `(+ 1)` an error?
 How about `(+)` or `(*)`?
   - try `(odd?
 5)`
+  - try evaluating just `#!clj inc` or maybe `#!clj 'inc`   (there's that quote char again, in front.
+It effectively means "don't evaluate")

-XXX inline REPL goes here
+XXX inline REPL goes here.
+In the meantime use [this external one](https://jaredforsyth.com/reepl/)

-Are you starting to get the idea about how ***we evaulate data, to create new data***.
+Remember: ***we evaulate data, to create new data***. `lists` and `symbols` have interesting evaluation symantics.
+Everything else is trivial.

 ---
 ## Forms